rackerlabs/docs-cloud-monitoring/api-docs/tech-ref-info/alert-triggers-and-alarms.rst

    	Notice the order of the following two statements.
 Because the function runs sequentially, you must specify the most specific match condition first.
-   	This is true for all conditions, it is commonly exposed in statements like this.
+   	This is true for all conditions and is commonly exposed in statements like this.

 .. code::